unspecifier/quizzler/src/markdown/nha-modules.md

 Which of the following is the Evaluation and Management (E/M) code used to report a worsening patient who was admitted yesterday, with straightforward medical decision-making?

-© 99234 Hospital inpatient or observation care including admission and discharge on the same date, which requires a medically appropriate history
+- 99234 Hospital inpatient or observation care including admission and discharge on the same date, which requires a medically appropriate history
 "and/or examination and straightforward or low level of medical decision-making

 INCORRECT

 E/M code 99234 describes hospital inpatient or observation care when the patient is admitted and discharged on the same date of service.

-© 99238 Hospital inpatient or observation discharge day management
+- ❌ 99238 Hospital inpatient or observation discharge day management

-INCORRECT

 E/M code 99238 describes hospital inpatient or observation discharge day management services.

-© 99221 Initial hospital inpatient or observation care, pet day. which requires a medically appropriate history and/or examination and
+- 99221 Initial hospital inpatient or observation care, pet day. which requires a medically appropriate history and/or examination and
 — straightforward or low level of medical decision-making

 INCORRECT